SimaoIldefonso/LicensePlateDetector/README.md

-# Car Plate Detection Using YOLOv5 🚘
+# License Plate Detection Using YOLOv5 🚘

 This project aims to develop a model capable of accurately detecting Portuguese vehicle license plates using the YOLOv5 object detection architecture.
 The model was trained on manually labeled images, where license plate regions were segmented and annotated.